 Lifelong Love of Music

 We emphasize all aspects of piano education, including music history, technique, ear training, and music theory (how to read music).
-Students will gain performance training in, composition, improvisation, and expression.
-Whether students want to learn how to play traditional written music or learn how to play from a chord sheet, Glee Music Academy has the right teacher to meet your goals.
+Piano students will gain performance training in, composition, improvisation, and expression.
+Whether piano students want to learn how to play traditional written piano music or learn how to play the piano from a chord sheet, Glee Music Academy has the right teacher to meet your goals.

-Our mission at Glee is to offer quality musical training while instilling in students a lifelong love for music.
+Our mission at Glee is to offer quality piano training while instilling in students a lifelong love for music.
 Playing the piano is a skill that many people wish they had.
-Students will love being able to play and understand such a beautiful instrument.
+Students will love being able to play the piano and understand how to read music.
 Don’t miss out!

 Love of Music